 In most cases, you’ll hang the curtains from a rod on the wall.
 But, if you’re mounting the curtains from the ceiling, you’ll need a curtain track instead of a rod.

 Be sure to check the rings or hooks that come with the curtain rod or track and make sure they’ll work with the curtains.
+For a timeless look, hang the curtains on the wall with a rod using drapery hooks and rings, or hang them from the ceiling on a track and use drapery hooks so the hardware is hidden.

 Simultaneously while figuring out how they will hang, you should also consider the length you’ll need.
 To figure out the length of curtains you need, you’ll also need to know where you’re hanging them from and how much you want them to drape/puddle on the floor.